Frequently Asked Questions

 What is the price of gas in Canada?

 We use only non-ethanol blended premium 91 grade gasoline.
-Currently, the price per US gallon is $5.60 USD.
+Currently, the price is $2.299/litre CND (approximately $7 USD per gallon).
 This is subject to change without notice.
-(Updated Jan 6/2020)
+(Updated October 30/2024)

 Where can we buy fishing licenses, bait, ice, groceries, liquor/beer?

 We sell fishing licenses, minnows, leeches, nightcrawlers, and cube or block ice at our base at Gill’s Morson Marina.
+Please note that we ONLY accept cash (US or CND) for fishing licences.
 Liquor and Beer can be purchased at the L.C.B.O. in Rainy River, ON when you cross the border (call ahead of time for hours of operation and closures).
-Groceries are also available in Rainy River.
+There is also a small selection of liquor, beer and convenience groceries available at J&J’s in Morson.
+A full grocery store, Beaver Mills is located in Rainy River.

 Where do we check in?
 Can we park our vehicle there?